 Escalation is the rate at which the cost to decommission is assumed to increase from year to year.
-In 2007, the parties requested that escalation be lowered from the then-approved rate of 4.5%.
-Their request was based on a TLG Seabrook Station Decommissioning Cost Analysis 10that concluded that a rate of 3.04% would have been appropriate going forward.
+Last year, the parties requested that escalation be lowered from the then-approved rate of 4.5%.
+Their request was based on a TLG Study that concluded that a rate of 3.04% would have been appropriate going forward.
 In the interests of gradualism, the owners requested that the rate only be reduced to 3.75%.
 Because of concerns over uncertainties in the calculation, the NDFC approved a reduction to 4.2%.
-The owners recommend in the stipulation that this rate be maintained (Exhibit 2 at 10).
-The NDFC finds it unnecessary to adjust the escalation rate at this time, and will continue to use a rate of 4.2%.
+The owners recommend in the stipulation that this rate be maintained.
+(Exhibit 2 at 10) The NDFC finds it unnecessary to adjust the escalation rate at this time, and will continue to use a rate of 4.2%.